| Use Case | Recommended Flooring | Primary Reason |

 Real homeowner experience indicates that carpet requires repeated replacement while hardwood survives multiple renovation cycles.

-Carpet typically reaches replacement age within 5–10 years in active households.
+The actual service lifespan of residential carpeting typically reaches replacement age within 5–10 years in active households.
 Solid hardwood frequently remains serviceable for multiple decades because sanding and refinishing restore the wear surface instead of replacing the material.

 Installer observations align with homeowner lifecycle costs.

-• Replace residential carpet after sustained fiber crushing or backing failure.
+- Replace residential carpet after sustained fiber crushing or backing failure.

-• Refinish solid hardwood after finish wear instead of demolition.
+- Refinish solid hardwood after finish wear instead of demolition.

-• Replace engineered hardwood after wear layer exhaustion when sanding limits are reached.
+- Replace engineered hardwood after wear layer exhaustion when sanding limits are reached.

-• Preserve hardwood through periodic maintenance instead of complete removal.
+- Preserve hardwood through periodic maintenance instead of complete removal.

 Lifecycle economics shift dramatically over long ownership periods.
 Replacing carpet repeatedly across a 50-year ownership timeline produces significantly higher cumulative expenditure than maintaining solid hardwood despite hardwood's larger initial purchase price.